Donniedarko45/address-book/readme.md

   - page.tsx
 ```

-## Contributing

-Contributions to the AddressBook application are welcome!
-If you have suggestions for improvements or new features, please feel free to submit a pull request or open an issue in the repository.
-Your contributions help enhance the application and benefit the community.

-## License

-This project is licensed under the MIT License.
+icensed under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file.